PHILADELPHIA REFLECTIONS

 Furniture for the Horse Country

-Low-end furniture for America is now mostly made in China.
-So, truly American cabinet making tends to be high-end, and priced accordingly.
-That tendency goes to some sort of extreme around Unionville, where a 25-year old company named Kinloch Woodworking holds pride of place.
-The owner, D. Douglas Mooberry, picked the name Kinloch at random from a map of Scotland, but his selection of southern Chester County was probably not an accident.
+Low-end furniture for America is now mostly made in China, and seldom made of wood.
+Truly American cabinet making tends to be high-end, and high priced.
+That tendency goes to some sort of extreme around Unionville in Chester County, where a 25-year old company named Kinloch Woodworking holds pride of place.
+The owner, D. Douglas Mooberry, picked the name Kinloch at random from a map of Scotland, but his selection of southern Chester County was not an accident.
 The influence of nearby Winterthur has infused that whole region with an interest in fine furniture craftsmanship, and museums like the Chester County Museum and others throughout the nearby Pennsylvania Dutch country provide an ample source of authentic pieces to serve as examples.
 There's one other factor at work.
 As Doug Mooberry quickly noticed, people with money usually have lots of it.
 There really is a market for $28,000 tall case clocks, $18,000 highboys, and $12,000 tables -- if you can convince people in Chester County you are really good.

 Although this 12-person company repairs antique pieces, it does not make exact reproductions.
 It produces new pieces in the old style of the region, based on careful analysis and evaluation of museum pieces from earlier times.
 Kinloch once aspired to equal the quality of the early artisans, but now aspires to surpass them in quality of materials and workmanship.
 The more conventional stance of fine artists is to attempt to excel in today's current style, whatever that may be, probably "post-modern".
-These particular artists however choose to excel in the style of a long-past era, taking care not to claim the product is antique.
-Artisans grow up in cooperative clusters; there's a world-famous veneer company nearby and a pretty good hardware company, although the best hardware craftsmen are still in England.
+Kinloch artists, however, choose to excel in the style of a long-past era, taking care not to claim the product is antique.
+Artisans grow up in cooperative clusters; there's a world-famous veneer company nearby and a pretty good hardware company, although the best craftsmen of furniture hardware are still found in England.

 {Chippendale Table}